nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 MSS
 1. User executes the installation package
-2. The app asks for continue or cancel the installation
+2. The app asks to continue or cancel the installation
 3. User responds by indicating continue
 4. The app installs the app
 5. The app informs the user that the installation is successful